 Before we left Bocas del Toro, we decided to take a brief trip to Costa Rica.
 We’ve never been to Costa Rica and it’s quite close to Bocas.
-Also, we have been in Panama for over 4 months, and don’t want to rush through the rest before our 6 month visa expires.
-The plan was to spend 3 days and nights in a cute Costa Rican beach town, lazing about in a hotel, seeing some sights, and relaxing.
+Also, we have been in Panama for over four months, and don’t want to rush through the rest before our six month visa expires.
+The plan was to spend three days and nights in a cute Costa Rican beach town, lazing about in a hotel, seeing some sights, and relaxing.
 It was supposed to be an easy Panama to Costa Rica visa run.
 Fun?
 Yes.
 Easy?
 Not a chance.

 Costa Rica Visa Run Started Off Great!

 The trip to Costa Rica from Bocas town on Isla Colon was easy, and faster than we expected.
-We took two water taxis and two buses, and had escorts who led us to check out of Panama, across the bridge, and checking in to Costa Rica.
+We took two water taxis and two buses, and had escorts who led us to check out of Panama, and across the bridge to check in to Costa Rica.
 Clearing in was easy and we arrived at our hotel in Puerto Viejo early.
 We also didn’t realize we’d be in a different time zone, so we were even earlier!
 Panama – Eastern Time Zone; Costa Rica – Central.

 We had heard many good things about Costa Rica.
 Pura Vida.
 And, despite a few big issues, we liked Costa Rica.